Symmetry-Protected $\alpha$-Attractor Hybrid Inflation in Supergravity and Constraints from ACT DR6 and DESI DR2: Introduction

-Recent works~\cite{Pallis:2025gii} have analyzed the interplay between geometric stabilization, attractor dynamics, and F- and D-term contributions in such settings.
-These developments highlight the importance of models in which uplift sectors and waterfall dynamics are sequestered, maintaining analytic control while preserving attractor predictions.
+Recent works~\cite{Pallis:2025gii} have analyzed the interplay between geometric stabilization, attractor dynamics, and F- and D-term contributions in related supergravity settings.
+These developments highlight the importance of models in which uplift sectors, stabilizer fields, and waterfall dynamics are sufficiently controlled to preserve the attractor structure while allowing a viable post-inflationary vacuum.